carolelola/emuser/README.md

 ***

 ## Objective
-**To obtain the valuable training necessary to work as a developer in a challenging setting whereby I could work towards alleviating some of the challenges faced by the LGBTQ community**
+&emsp; **To obtain the valuable training necessary to work as a developer in a challenging setting whereby I could work &emsp; towards alleviating some of the challenges faced by the LGBTQ community**

+___
 ## Summary
 * Seven years experience working in the healthcare industry as a Certified Medical Assistant
 * Well-liked by patients, co-workers, and management